 Edwin Santos: No, you’re not.
 Lastly, what’s next?

 Jonathan Wandag: After “They’re Watching”comes out, I have a console game I’m working on, releasing in April, called “Song Of The Deep”by Insomniac Games and Game Stop.
 I’m doing both the music and SFX for the game.
 It’ll be out on XBOX, PS4 and PC.
 After that, I go to Iceland to swim between tectonic plates and explore volcanoes.

 Jonathan Wandag: Thank you so much for having me!
 Let’s fight the good fight for our FilAms to get us up in Hollywood’s grill piece!

-FilAm Creative (FAC) is an all volunteer community organization dedicated to the advancement of Filipino Americans in entertainment and media.
+FilAm Creative is a Los Angeles-based community organization dedicated to the advancement and empowerment of Filipinos and Filipino Americans in the media and entertainment industry.